RakhithJK/dbeaver-dbeaver-wiki/Develop-in-Eclipse.md

 14. If some modules build fail (they will be marked with red cross) - update the Maven project
     ![](images/development/eclipse/eclipse-maven-update.png)

+15. If you cannot compile and see errors "Access Restriction" in the Error log then you can turn these errors into warnings.
+Open context menu on the "Access Restriction" error line->Quick Fix->Configure problem severity.

 ## Running and Debugging in Eclipse